yearn/tokenized-strategy-foundry-mix/README.md

 This should add all of the external `TokenizedStrategy` functions to the contract interface on Etherscan.

 See the ApeWorx [documentation](https://docs.apeworx.io/ape/stable/) and [GitHub](https://github.com/ApeWorX/ape) for more information.

+## CI

+This repo uses [GitHub Actions](.github/workflows) for CI.
+There are three workflows: lint, test and slither for static analysis.

+To enable test workflow you need to add `ETHERSCAN_API_KEY` and `ETH_RPC_URL` secrets to your repo.
+For more info see [GitHub Actions docs](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces#adding-secrets-for-a-repository).

+If the slither finds some issues that you want to suppress, before the issue add comment: `//slither-disable-next-line DETECTOR_NAME`.
+For more info about detectors see [Slither docs](https://github.com/crytic/slither/wiki/Detector-Documentation).